Promotion and Tenure Criteria

 For more detailed information and guidance regarding the waiver, please see PT Guidance 2 - The Waiver [PDF].

-During the spring and summer terms of the year preceding the year in which the review will be conducted, the Department/Unit Head will identify and recruit external reviewers.
-For detailed information and guidance regarding external reviewers, please see:
+During the spring and summer terms of the year preceding the year in which the review will be conducted, the department/unit head will identify and recruit external reviewers.
+A minimum of five external letters are required for each case, making it advisable to arrange for six or seven.
+For detailed information and guidance regarding external reviewers, please see

 - PT Guidance 3 - Selection of External Reviewers [PDF]